anibalsanchez/rfc-gsoc-2017-ws-j4/README.md

   - Update a Contact
   - Delete a Contact

 * **API Key Authentication**: authentication based on a general token.
-Generate a api key per user (in com_users for us) and use this in header for auth.
+Generate an API key per user (in com_users for us) and use this in the header for auth.

 * **Business Models**:
   - *Current JModels*: The state of the models is currently tightly coupled (populate state etc.) to web stuff.
 Not channel-agnostic.
-PRO: They are throughly tested.
+PRO: They are thoroughly tested.
 For example: High level hacks for simple read operations. [https://github.com/mbabker/jdayflorida-app/tree/master/libraries/api/controller](https://github.com/mbabker/jdayflorida-app/tree/master/libraries/api/controller)
   - Mini-Service Layer: Create a clean layer.
 E.g. Article management via JTable, featured and frontend tables.

  * **Unit Tests**: The project must include tests.